Convention for implementing entrypoints

 }

-} // namespace LIBC_NAMESPACE
+} // namespace LIBC_NAMESPACE_DECL

 Notice the use of the macro LLVM_LIBC_FUNCTION.
 This macro helps us define a C alias symbol for the C++ implementation.
 For example, for a library build, the macro is defined as follows: